dejourford/vanilla-stock-app/README.md

 <li>Background music in an app needs to be tracked somehow to maintain position while navigating through app</li>
 <li>An event listener is needed for the "Enter" key to submit form data</li>
 <li>Chart options such as responsiveness and keep-aspect-ratio are useful for charts</li>
+<li>Input fields need to have a font size of at least 1rem or 16px to avoid the mobile zoom effect when focused</li>
+<li>Labels for input fields can be used to show the user which field it's dedicated to</li>
 </ul>